 In general terms, designating EFH and EFH-HAPCs would be expected to generate long-term positive social benefits as a result of enhanced resource protection and the support of sustained harvests and other ecosystem benefits.
 In the short-term, however, the designation of EFH may result in increased harvest restrictions in areas currently fished, with associated reductions in social and economic benefits to fishermen, associated industries, and communities.
-Because each would designate EFH and EFH-HAPCs, both Alternative 2 and Alternative 3 (Preferred) would be expected to result in increased long-term social benefits relative to Alternative 1 (No Action), but also potential increased short-term reductions in social benefits as a result of any necessary harvest restrictions, should such be required.
-Specific details on what EFH and EFH-HAPCs would be designated under Alternative 2, where each is located, and what harvest restrictions may be required to insure their protection.
-However this information is not available at this time.
+Because each would designate EFH, both Alternative 2 and Alternative 3 (Preferred) would be expected to result in increased long-term social benefits relative to Alternative 1 (No Action), but also potential increased short-term reductions in social benefits as a result of any necessary harvest restrictions, should such be required.
+While specific areas of EFH linked to species needs would be designated under Alternative 2, where possible, identification of what harvest or other restrictions may be required to insure the protection of the relevant species is not available and is not expected to be available in the near future.
 Absent this information, additional substantive discussion of the expected social effects of Alternative 2 is not possible.
-While Alternative 2 would be expected to result in more accurate designations of EFH, thereby providing better resource protection and associated long-term social and economic benefits, these designations could not occur without significant research and expenditures.
-Completing these research needs may result in substantial delay in the final designation of EFH as well as delayed resource protection.
-Because Alternative 3 (Preferred) would use proxies to designate the EFH, the EFH designations will be broad and may not accurately portray the EFH requirements for the species in the Northern extension.
-This could result in excessive (if the resultant designated EFH is larger than it should be and restrictive actions are imposed on these areas) or insufficient (if the resultant designated EFH is smaller than it should be and necessary restrictions are not imposed everywhere they should be) resource protection, with associated adverse social effects.
-Because the designation of EFH is a required component of an FMP, the adoption Alternative 1 (No Action) would result in the need for additional subsequent management action to be taken to satisfy this requirement, with the additional attendant management cost and resource (people and time) use.
+For those species and lifestages where EFH can be identified, Alternative 2 would be expected to result in more accurate designations of EFH than proxies would provide and may, therefore provide a better foundation for resource protection and associated long-term social and economic benefits.
+However, identification of complete designations for all species and lifestages may not be possible without significant research and expenditures and completion of these research needs may result in substantial delay in the final designation of EFH, with associated delay in resource protection.
+Because

+Alternative 3 (Preferred) would use proxies to designate the EFH, the EFH designations will by necessity be broad and may not, therefore, accurately portray the precise EFH requirements for the species in the Northern extension.
+This could result in excessive resource protection (if the resultant designated EFH is larger than it should be and restrictive actions are imposed on these areas) or insufficient resource protection (if the resultant designated EFH is smaller than it should be and necessary restrictions are not imposed everywhere they should be), with associated adverse social effects.
+Because the designation of EFH is a required component of an FMP, the adoption Alternative 1 would result in the need for additional subsequent management action to be taken to satisfy this requirement, with the additional attendant management cost and resource (people and time) use.
 Such delay might also result in a perception of ineffective or inefficient management.